Algorithmic Randomness and Probabilistic Laws: Discussion

 The possibility of $\star$-laws reveals a further variety of underdetermination.
 Inasmuch as one expects the sequence of tosses one gets on a traditional probabilistic law $L$ to be patternless, one expects $L$ to be computationally indistinguishable from both $L^{\star}_{ML}$ and $L^{\star}_{S}$.
 Of course, these varieties of empirical underdetermination are not new, they have just gone unnoticed.

-That said, $\star$-laws also help to eliminate some forms of empirical underdetermination.
+That said, $\star$-laws also help to eliminate other forms of empirical underdetermination.
 If $L^{\star}$ is true as either a generative or constraining law, then if it is among the laws that one takes seriously, then, unlike traditional probabilistic laws but very much like deterministic laws like $F=ma$ and $F=G\frac{m_1m_2}{r^2}$, one will surely learn it on complete evidence in \emph{every} physically possible world.

-In contrast, if $L$ is the true law, there will be a continuous cardinality of maverick worlds such that, if one were to inhabit any of them, one could never learn $L$ from the results of the coin tosses.
+In contrast, if $L$ is the true law, there will be an \x{uncountably infinite} cardinality of maverick worlds such that, if one were to inhabit any of them, one could never learn $L$ from the results of the coin tosses.
 On the usual approach to thinking about laws, one needs special background assumptions to overcome this difficulty.
-Specifically, one needs to argue that inhabiting a maverick world of the true law is sufficiently unlikely or atypical that one has rational justification for ignoring the possibility.\footnote{Such an argument might appeal to background assumptions like the Principal Principle or Cournot's Principle.
-While a discussion of the status of such principles is a topic for another occasion, note that in the present case \emph{every} world is a maverick world according to a continuous cardinality of traditional probabilistic laws.
-As a result, given sigma additivity, one needs to argue that one is justified in simply assigning probability zero to almost all probabilistic laws since they regard the actual world as a maverick world.
-This point should be uncontroversial, but it is worth emphasizing.} While such assumptions may be warranted given one's other commitments, they are not required for empirical coherence if one restricts one's hypotheses to $\star$-laws.
+Specifically, one needs to argue that inhabiting a maverick world of the true law is sufficiently unlikely or atypical that one has rational justification for simply ignoring the possibility.
+One needs to know that the world one inhabits, and hence the statistical nature of the sequence of records that one has in fact recorded, is typical given the true law.\footnote{The thought is that if an agent is simply presented with a sequence of coin-toss records and knows nothing more than that she inhabits a physically possible world, then she cannot infer that the sequence exhibits typical statistical properties given the true law.
+Such an inference would require her to appeal to a background assumption like the Principal Principle or Cournot's Principle.
+In contrast, if she knows that her world is governed by a traditional generative law, she should expect that when she tosses her coin, the resulting sequence of records will exhibit typical statistical properties given that law.
+We leave a full discussion of this point to a future paper. } While such assumptions may be warranted given one's other commitments, they are not required for finding the true law if one restricts one's hypotheses to $\star$-laws.

+\x{A distinctive feature of the $L^\star$ law is that it invokes a countable collection of statistical tests in defining physical possibilities.
+But why should the laws of nature governing the universe be bound by a condition that appeals to this sort of countable collection?\footnote{\x{Thanks to an anonymous referee for this consideration.}} This foundational question merits careful consideration.
+Here we offer some brief remarks.